Gavel and legal documents for an average whiplash settlement in Missouri.

 • Legal Guidance Levels the Playing Field: An experienced attorney handles negotiations with insurance companies, understands how Missouri’s laws affect your case, and works to secure the full compensation you are entitled to, allowing you to focus on healing.

-What Is a Whiplash Injury?
+What Exactly Is a Whiplash Injury?

 After an accident, you might hear the term “whiplash” used to describe neck pain.
 While it’s a common injury, especially after a car crash, it’s also frequently misunderstood.
 Whiplash isn’t just a minor ache; it’s a specific type of neck injury that can have lasting effects on your daily life if not taken seriously.
 The force from a sudden impact can strain the muscles and ligaments in your neck, leading to a range of symptoms that may not appear right away.
 Understanding what whiplash is, what to look for, and how it’s diagnosed is the first step in protecting your health and your rights.